marketable-it-skills/s17-es2023-module_b-dynamic_website_with_server_side_rendering/README.md

 ## Task Origin

-This project task is based on test projects based on the EuroSkills Gdansk 2023 competition Module-A test project submitted by Sebastian Häni (CH).
+This project task is based on test projects based on the EuroSkills Gdansk 2023 competition Module B test project submitted by Sebastian Häni (CH).
 Tasks from these competitions are updated, modularized, and standardized to form the basis of the project task repository within the Erasmus+ "Marketable IT Skills" project.

 ## Content